Calpine Lookout

 Directions

-From Sierraville, travel approximately 10 miles north on State Highway 89.
-Renters receive check-in packet with access details based on current conditions.
-Winter access requires parking in Calpine and using snowshoes, skis, or snowmobile for 2-mile trail with 1,000-foot elevation gain.
+From Sierraville, drive approximately 10 miles north on State Highway 89.
+A renter's packet with specific access and parking information based on current conditions is provided after check-in.
+During winter months, access is by snowshoes, skis, or snowmobile on a 2-mile trail with 1,000 feet of elevation gain.

 Amenities